Haltz01/CTFs_Writeups/README.md

 - Websec.fr
 - Fireshell CTF 2020

-The write-ups are organized in folders following this pattern: `Year_ctfName_ChallengeName`
+The write-ups are organized in folders following this pattern: `/year_ctfName_ChallengeName` or `/year_ctfName/challName`